Dynamics of Non-Classical Interval Exchanges: Kerckhoff's approach: Some examples

 \section{Kerckhoff's approach: Some examples}

-We fix some notation.
-The initial labeling at $\pi_0$ induces a labeling at any later stage.
-So it makes sense to talk of the band with label $\alpha$ at any stage.
-Let $Q$ be the matrix associated to a later stage.
-Then the column of $Q$ corresponding to $\alpha$ shall be denoted by $Q(\alpha)$.
+We fix the following notation: Let $Q$ be the matrix associated to a stage in the expansion.
+We denote the $\alpha$-th column of $Q$ by $Q(\alpha)$.

-Before we present examples, we note that for classical i.e.m.
-Equation~\eqref{full-jaco} implies that $C$-uniform distortion is equivalent to the $C^{1/d}$-distribution of the columns of the associated matrix i.e.~the ratio of the norms of any two columns of the matrix must be in the interval $(1/C^{1/d}, C^{1/d})$.
+Before we present examples, we note that for classical interval exchanges Equation~\eqref{full-jaco} implies that $C$-uniform distortion is equivalent to the $C^{1/d}$-distribution of the columns of the associated matrix i.e., the ratio of the norms of any two columns of $Q$ must be in the interval $(1/C^{1/d}, C^{1/d})$.

-As the first example consider a classical i.e.m.~with two bands.
-There is just one combinatorial type of such an interval exchange and hence the Rauzy diagram has just a single vertex.
+As the first example, consider an irreducible classical interval exchange with two bands.
+There is just one possible combinatorial type and hence the Rauzy diagram has just a single vertex.
 At the starting stage, we shall label the band in the critical position on the bottom as 1 and the other band as 2.
 At every stage, we normalize so that the sum of the widths of the bands is one.
 If at any stage, band 1 splits band 2, then we denote the split by the symbol $L$ and if it happens the other way round, then we denote it by $R$.
 The matrices corresponding to $L$ and $R$ which we also denote by the same letters are:

 Suppose $Q$ is the matrix at some stage in the expansion and suppose that $\vert Q(2) \vert > \vert Q(1) \vert$.
-Following this stage, as long as band 2 keeps splitting band 1, the first column keeps moving the second column.
-Hence the new matrix has the property
+Subsequent to this stage, as long as the split $L$ keeps occurring, the column $Q(1)$ keeps moving column $Q(2)$.
+Hence the new matrix $Q'$ has columns

-where $k$ is the number of times band 2 has split band 1.
-So the norm of the second column keeps increasing while the first column stays the same, making the inequality $\vert Q(2) \vert > \vert Q(1) \vert$ more and more pronounced.
-But then, as soon as band 1 splits band 2, the second column moves the first.
-So using additivity of the norm, we get the inequality
+where $k$ is the number of times $L$ has occurred.
+In this case, the norm of the second column keeps increasing while the first column stays the same, making the inequality $\vert Q'(2) \vert > \vert Q'(1) \vert$ more and more pronounced.
+However, as soon as $R$ occurs, the second column moves the first, and by additivity of the norm, we get

-Thus the columns become 2-distributed.
-To summarize, as long as a sequence of $L$'s occur, the columns get farther and farther from being nicely distributed.
-The resulting stage is farther and farther from being uniformly distorted.
+i.e., the columns become 2-distributed.
+To summarize, as long as a sequence of $L$'s occur, the columns get farther and farther from being nicely distributed and the resulting stage is farther and farther from being uniformly distorted.
 But as soon as a $R$ occurs after that, the columns get 2-distributed, resulting in a stage that is uniformly distorted.